-From Figs. 4a, 4b, 4c and 4d we found that with the increase of porosity parameter, primary velocity decreases but the secondary velocity, temperature and concentration is increases respectively.
-Figs. 5a and 5b we observed that with the increase of inclination angle primary and secondary velocity profiles decreases and increases respectively.
+In Figs. 4a-4d, primary velocity profiles decreases but the secondary velocity, temperature and concentration profiles increases with the increase of porosity parameter.
+With the increase of inclination angle, primary velocity profiles decreases but secondary velocity profiles increases(Figs. 5a and 5b).

-It is observed from Figs. 6a, 6b and 6c that with the increase of Grashof number, primary velocity profile increases but secondary velocity and temperature profile decreases respectively.
-Figs. 7a, 7b and 7c show that with the increase of modified Grashof number, primary velocity increases but secondary velocity and concentration decreases.
-It is observed from Figs. 8a and 8b that with the increase of Prandtl number, primary velocity and temperature increases and decreases respectively.
+In Figs. 6a-6c, we see that with the increase of Grashof number, primary velocity profiles increases but secondary velocity and temperature profiles decreases.
+Figs. 7a- 7c show that with the increase of modified Grashof number, primary velocity profiles increases but secondary velocity and concentration profiles decreases.
+With the increase of Prandtl number, primary velocity profiles increases but temperature decreases (Figs. 8a and 8b).